Uvacoder/lawncare/src/pages/faq/childandpetsafety.md

 title: Will the lawn be safe for children and pets?
 featured: false
 featuredimage: /img/treddy-chen-UdQWvefOXJk-unsplash.jpg
-featuredimage_alt: Photo by Treddy Chen on Unsplash
+alt: Photo by Treddy Chen on Unsplash
 tags:
   - faq
 ---